-☐ Contact appropriate applicants for interviews (see Decide who will receive complete ed vacancy applications above).
+☐ Contact appropriate applicants for interviews (see Decide who will receive completed vacancy applications above). □ Develop interview questions.

-□ Develop interview questions.
 Interview Questions Explanation Why do you want to be a Board member?
 What specific skills would you bring to the Board?
 Please give specific examples of your ability in interpersonal relationships and teamwork.
 What do you see as the role of a Board member?
 What have you done to prepare yourself for the challenges of being a Board member?
+Interview questions are at the Board's sole discretion.
+This list is not exhaustive, but it may help the Board tailor its questions toward finding a candidate who will approach Board membership with a clear understanding of its demands and expectations along with a constructive attitude toward the challenge.
+The Board may also want to consider allowing an equal amount of time for each interview.
+Please describe your previous community or non-profit See IASB's Recruiting School Board Candidates, available at: www.iasb.com/training/recruiting.cfm experiences.
 A prospective candidate to fill a vacancy may raise other specific issues that the Board will want to cover during an interview.
-Please describe your previous community or non-profit experiences.
 What areas in the district would you like to see the Board strengthen?
 What is your availability to meet the time, training commitments, and other responsibilities required for Board membership?
 Describe what legacy you would like to leave behind.

-$\Box$ Conduct interviews with candidates (interviews may occur in closed session pursuant to 5 ILCS 120/2(c)(3)).
+\Box Conduct interviews with candidates (interviews may occur in closed session pursuant to 5 ILCS 120/2(c)(3)).

-Interview Dian Evaluation
+Interview Dian Evolution